heyitsols/dnsimple/README.md

 ```

 ### API Key
 Get your dnsimple API key by logging in and going to Account > API Tokens > New Access Token.
-For now, paste it into the script, just make sure you don't commit to version control.
+Set this as environment variable `DNSIMPLE_API_KEY`

 ### Account ID
 Working on grabbing the account id from a json request.
 For now, you'll need to provide it at the command line.
 See usage.